VittGam/JSTMSimulator/README.md

 ## How to compile

-To compile the simulator you'll need NodeJS (I'm using v0.8.20) with the following modules: (install with `npm install module`)
+To compile the simulator you'll need NodeJS (I'm using v0.8.20) with the following modules: (install with `npm install module_name`)

 - `uglifycss`
 - `uglify-js`